tinjet11/BrickBreaker-Java-Coursework/README.md

 - Removed `showWin()` and `showGameOver()` methods.
 - Changed the `show()` method, utilized the `showMessage()` method to prevent any code duplication.

-## Additional Information:

-- Added a menu with a start button and an image.
-- Implemented pause and resume buttons.
-- Changed the logic of destroy block count to remaining block count to avoid issues after pausing and resuming the game.
-- Implemented the MVC pattern, successfully separating the UI code from `Main.java` using FXML and controllers.
-- Fixed a bug where the ball would get stuck at the bottom wall and not go up, causing continuous heart count decrease.
-- Found a solution to the issue of not being able to have parameters for controller classes when implementing the MVC pattern.
-Referenced [link](https://www.reddit.com/r/javahelp/comments/4pnbuk/javafx_constructor_parameters_for_controller/) for the solution.
-- Can record the highest score, show in lose and win scene
-- add a new penalty block and penalty object, when the block is hit, the object will drop , if didn't catch it deduct 10 points.
-- add a new block call concrete block, in the first hit with concrete block, it will turn into normal block and need to hit it again to break it.
-- improve the UI by adding a nice purple color with shadow and gradient
-- added some description about the game droppable object like bonus and penalty in the settings page.
+---

 ## Unexpected Problems:

 1. **Constructor Parameter for Controller:**
     - **Issue:** Difficulty passing parameters to controller classes.
-    - **Solution:** Found a solution by referencing external sources, enabling the passing of the primary stage and Main class instance to other controller classes.
+    - **Solution:** Found a solution by referencing [external sources](https://www.reddit.com/r/javahelp/comments/4pnbuk/javafx_constructor_parameters_for_controller/), enabling the passing of the primary stage and Main class instance to other controller classes.

 2. **Ball Getting Stuck at Bottom Wall:**
     - **Issue:** Occasionally, the ball would get stuck at the bottom wall.